Skip to main content

 Pay-per-active-user

-While the last model charges irrespective of usage, pay-per-active-user allows you to add an unlimited number of users to the LMS but only charges you for the ones who log into the system during the billing period.
+While the last model charges irrespective of usage, pay-per-active-user allows you to add an unlimited number of users to the LMS, but only charges you for those who log into the system during the billing period.

 One catch: The price is still prepaid and bundled, so even if you purchase a plan for a forecasted 300 users and just 200 log into the system, you still have to pay for the 300.